The diagnosis of Williams syndrome generally has two parts:

 NOTE: It is extremely unlikely that any other family member also has Williams syndrome.
 On the other hand, if the individual with Williams syndrome plans to become a parent, there is a 50/50 chance that his or her child will have Williams syndrome.
 If such a situation should arise, consult an obstetrician about using the FISH test for prenatal testing of the embryonic cells.

-A chromosomal microarray is a new diagnostic tool which uses millions of markers to determine if there are missing pieces or extra pieces of DNA anywhere in the person’s chromosomes.
+A chromosomal microarray is a new diagnostic tool that uses millions of markers to determine if there are missing pieces or extra pieces of DNA anywhere in the person’s chromosomes.
 This test is slower but gives more information about how big the missing piece is, and that may affect how severe the child’s condition will be.